ArjitaSahu123/Zomato_landing_page/README.md

-#this is my zomato landing page
+# this is my zomato landing page
+# edited in git
+# setup created here